Jonibigoud/loopback-sdk-builder/README.md

 LoopBack SDK Builder
 ==================

+> A fork has been created to be able to commit PRs from me or the community that will facilitate library usage with angular >= v10

 > Disclaimer: This project is not longer directly extended or improved by the author Jonathan Casarrubias, though any PRs improving or extending the SDK Builder are continuously being accepted and integrated in a weekly basis.
 Therefore, this module keeps growing as long as the community keeps sending patches.

 The [@mean-expert/loopback-sdk-builder](https://www.npmjs.com/package/@mean-expert/loopback-sdk-builder) is a community driven module forked from the official `loopback-sdk-angular` and refactored to support [Angular 2+](http://angular.io).